-&lt;sup>9 In AIM's view, in recent years, European retail alliances have organised themselves in such a way as to challenge the application of some strict rules of French commercial law (introduced by the EGAlim, ASAP, EGAlim 2 and Descrozaille laws), which are designed to protect farmers' remuneration by guaranteeing it and to redress the balance of power within the food supply chain in France.
-The non-application of French laws, despite their extra-territoriality, affects not only French manufacturers and, by extension, the farmers who supply them, but also other distributors who respect them. some distributors negotiate under Belgian law with manufacturers who supply products for the French market and refuse to recognise the French rules on the deadline for commercial
+&lt;sup>9 In AIM's view, European retail alliances have organised themselves in recent years in such a way as to challenge the application of some strict rules of French commercial law (introduced by the EGAlim, ASAP, EGAlim 2 and Descrozaille laws), which are designed to protect farmers' remuneration by guaranteeing it and to redress the balance of power within the food supply chain in France.
+The non-application of French laws, despite their extra-territoriality, affects not only French manufacturers and, by extension, the farmers who supply them, but also other distributors who respect them.
+AIM notes that some distributors negotiate under Belgian law with manufacturers who supply products for the French market and refuse to recognise the French rules on the deadline for commercial negotiations, the protection of agricultural raw materials and the revision clauses in the event of upward or downward variation in these raw materials.